alexanderbazhenoff/jenkins-pipelines/golang-app-docker-ci/README.md

    approval`, find a blocked method (the newest one is usually at the bottom) then click 'Approve'.
 Or refactor this pipeline and move all these methods to
    [jenkins share library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/).
+6. Internet access on Jenkins node(s) to download docker image and golang project.

 ## Usage:
 1. Create jenkins pipeline with 'Pipeline script from SCM', set-up SCM, Branch Specifier as `*/main` and Script Path as